ShrijaVarma/cartoon-effect-on-images/README.md

 🎨 Cartoon Effect on Image using OpenCV
-This project demonstrates how to apply a cartoon
+This project demonstrates how to apply a cartoon  effect